sagemath/sagewiki_to_gh-2022-10-10/days90.md

   * Caitlin Lienkaemper
   * Manami Roy

+Renata dealt with two of the tickets, [[https://trac.sagemath.org/ticket/22073|#22073]] and [[https://trac.sagemath.org/ticket/20439|#20439]].
+At the moment the first one has a positive review and the second needs_work.
+Wish list:
+  * IMA (or other place) workshop to fix linear algebra.
+For instance I agree with @kedlaya that dealing with [[https://trac.sagemath.org/ticket/9888|#9888]] requires reorganizing the {{{matrix}}} directory.
+On second thought, a whole workshop might be needed just to fix just linear algebra over Z/NZ.
+See meta-ticket [[https://trac.sagemath.org/ticket/19076|#19076]].

  *'''Local-to-Global Algorithms in Number Theory'''[[http://www.mathcs.duq.edu/~haensch/|Anna Haensch]] (Duquesne University) [[attachment:Algorithms]]
   * Juanita Duque
   * Manami Roy